Giraut/Wordle/README.md

-# Wordle-like game for the Unix console
+# Wordle game for the Unix console

 This is what the New York Times paid $1.7M for :)